alfonsoalba/web/_posts/2021-06-10-docker-push-to-gcr-running-gcloud-inside-a-docker-container.md

 ## Conclusions

-* If we run the Google Cloud SDK inside docker containers, we cannot use the Google Credentials Helper to log in our docker client into the Google Container Registry
+* If we run the Google Cloud SDK inside docker containers, we cannot use the Google Credentials Helper to log in our docker client into the Google Container Registry.
-* We need to use a different authentication method, which requires running more commands
+* We need to use a different authentication method, which requires running more commands.
-* Also, we need to have a very clear understanding of how volumes and bind volumes work in docker to be able to get the files in and out of the containers
+* Also, we need to have a very clear understanding of how volumes and bind volumes work in docker to be able to get the files in and out of the containers.
 * We need to type longer commands than those needed if we had installed the Google Cloud SDK locally.
 However, we could easily reduce the verbosity of the commands by creating a simple bash wrapper script called `docker.sh` with this code: